ekspla/micropython_aioble_examples/README.md

 Update MAR 2025:
-[A full-featured version of the pair was also prepared](https://github.com/ekspla/micropython_aioble_examples/blob/main/nus_modem_full_ver/) to test the throughput.
-Using conn_intervals = 7.5 ms, STX (1024-byte block) and fragmentation of MTU = 209 via L2CAP 89.8 kbps was obtained.
+[A full-featured version of the pair was also prepared](https://github.com/ekspla/micropython_aioble_examples/blob/main/nus_modem_full_ver/) to test the higher throughput.
+Using conn_intervals = 7.5 ms, STX (1024-byte block) and fragmentation of MTU = 209 via L2CAP 94.3 kbps was obtained.
 Further increase in throughput would require `LE Data Length Extension` and `LE 2M PHY`.

 ## ESP32 chip as a USB bluetooth dongle (HCI H4) for use with unix-port (Linux) of micropython and aioble